inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

    :align: center

-In order to georeference this image, we need to associate points on the image to known points on the Earth.
+In order to georeference this image, we need to associate points on the image, to known points on the Earth.
 Such points are called ground control points (GCPs).
 Luckily, this map image has latitude and longitude coordinates written on it at every corner.